• Home

 Final slope below the summit ridge.

-After that you will see the summit cross on the pleasant and long summit ridge without any prominent spots:
+After that you will see the summit cross on the pleasant and long summit ridge without any difficult sections:

 My first view of the summit cross.